ANewGitHuber/Image-Processing-Methodologies-in-Java/README.md

 @John Chen, 2020.
-All rights to the source codes are reserved.
+All rights to source codes are reserved.